 I personally never leave the house without a bandana.
 If there is not one tied somewhere on my person, I always carry one in my bag.
 They are so versatile!
 Not only can they save a bad hair day (even if that happens halfway through the day), but they can add a layer of warmth (or sophistication) when tied round the neck, or I have even tied them on the handle of my handbag if I have already maxed out on the accessories (can you tell I love scarves ...?).

-Anyway, as I am not a great one for being in front of the camera and so many lovely ladies can do it so much better than me, I have not hand crafted a tutorial for you, but have chosen to share with you my favourite bandana tutorials from the wonderful world of the interwebs ...
+Anyway, as I am not a great one for being in front of the camera and so many lovely ladies can do it so much better than me, I have chosen to share with you my favourite bandana tutorials from the wonderful world of the interwebs ...

 Let's kick off with the queen of vintage blog tutorials, The Cherry Dollface.
 Here Cherry explains how to tie a classic 'cover all sins' turban style, plus some top tips for keeping the bandana in place!

 And here is a lovely, easy to follow tutorial by Susie Brown, showing three easy Rockabilly styles.

 As I said, bandanas are soooo versatile, this is just the tip of the iceberg really.
 If you want to delve deeper into the world of vintage scarf styling take a browse through our Pinterest board below for further inspiration.

 To celebrate our recent collaboration with LadyJoBangles to create our fabulous new Tropical Christmas Coasters, we've been delving into the dangerously addictive world of Pinterest to collect inspirational Tropical and kitsch Christmas decor ... and how superb some of it is!